 Is Training Even the Answer?

-At the CPTM roundtable, host Dr. Kristal Walker, CPTM, principal consultant at 3C’s Training Group, said that DEI and unconscious bias training “are not the fix right now.”
+At the CPTM roundtable, host Dr. Kristal Walker, CPTM, principal consultant at 3C’s Training Group (an instructor of Training Industry’s forthcoming diversity and inclusion master class), said that DEI and unconscious bias training “are not the fix right now.”
 Sometimes, the problem is more systemic and requires addressing deeply entrenched cultural values and processes.

 “Training does not cure a culture infection,” said Deadra Welcome, CPTM, founder and chief executive officer of Concerning Learning, LLC, and a former training program manager for the federal government.
 In some cases, learning and development (L&D) managers can lead by example and make recommendations, but training programs on their own just won’t cut it.